tgoc99/of-multi-layout-poc/README.md

 # OpenFin Multi-Layouts APIs

-This is a sample showcasing how to leverage recent updates the OpenFin's Multi-Layout APIs.
+This is a sample showcasing how to leverage recent updates to the OpenFin's Multi-Layout APIs.
 It was created as a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 An OpenFin application manifest was added at `public/multi-layout.json`.
 OpenFin is using the default Platform Provider (no HTML/js in this project for the platform provider).
 The logic for the Platform Window is in the `app` folder.
 All of the multi-layout logic is in `app/components/`.

 ![Multi-Layouts](multi-layouts.gif)